amagimedia/sidekiq-dup-guard/README.md

 ### Configuring at Function level

-At a time there can be only one job in queue with same arguments to the method's configured in `unique_methods`.
+At a time there can be only one job in queue with same arguments for the method's configured in `unique_methods`.

 #### Worker Example